HopkinsIDD/flepiMoP/documentation/gitbook/how-to-run/quick-start-guide.md

 ## Activating A `flepiMoP` Installation

-To activate `flepiMoP` you need to activate the conda environment that it is installed to:
+To activate `flepiMoP` you need to activate the conda environment that it is installed to with:

 ```shell
 $ conda activate flepimop-env